 Is there a flood risk?

 The site does not lie within a flood zone.

 Our proposals seek to deliver a development which looks towards the future.
 This means playing our role in designing a place which not only uses sustainable building techniques and materials, but promotes sustainable living within the community.

 Unlocking the site will create a green pathway from Hounslow Heath in the south, through the expansive new public park at the Cavalry Barracks, to Beaversfield Park and beyond.
 Residents living near the site will benefit from well-maintained, green routes for pedestrians and cyclists, which lead to playspace, open space and local amenities.

 Will the scheme look to include cycle parking?

-The proposed scheme will seek to promote cycling by providing high quality on-site cycling infrastructure and facilities, and through improving off-site infrastructure where required.
+The proposed scheme seeks to promote cycling by providing high quality on-site cycling infrastructure and facilities.
 The site will become far more permeable by bike, with the introduction of additional access points along the northern, eastern, and southern perimeter, with a number of these accesses dedicated to pedestrians and cycles only.
-Unlocking connections into Beaversfield Park will allow people to arrive and depart the site by bicycle via an access separated from vehicles.
-This will also provide links directly onto Bath Road via Rosemary Avenue, which is a lightly trafficked road.
+Unlocking connections into Beaversfield Park will allow people to arrive and depart the site by bicycle.

 When is construction expected to start and how long will it last?